bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-2.md

   - large-scale
   - images
 author: Brandon Okert
-date: 2016-02-04 18:33:10
+date: 2016-02-18 8:00:00
 thumbnailImage: thumbnail.png
 summary: Scaling Docker with Examples
 ---

 This is the second in a two part blog about Scaling with Docker.
 In this part, we'll take what we learned in Part 1 and use it to create a scalable and resilient service with Docker.
 While the previous part took a more conceptual route, this part will focus more on practical applications.
-We'll incrementally build up a set of scripts to manage deploying our hosts, applying each concept as it's described.
+At each stage we'll update a set of scripts to automate building and deploying, and go through a few tests to get familiar with the results.
 Then I'll show you how you can use the same techniques on multiple services, and finally give an overview of how to scale massively, to thousands of hosts.

 I've implemented an example project on [github](https://github.com/bcokert/scaling-with-docker-example).
 As you go through the steps here, I'll let you know when to check out different tags, if you want to follow along with the code.

 # Getting Ready

-I'll be going step by step on how to set things up on OSX and Linux in parallel (since setting up on Linux is basically a subset of the OSX requirements).
-If you're on Windows, the steps for OSX will be almost the same, but you'll have to translate terminal commands as necessary.

-We're going to need a few things to build our Docker host.
+We're going to need a few things to build our first Docker Host.
 We need a service to work with.
 We need to install Virtual Box to run our docker hosts.
 And we'll need Docker itself.

+These instructions are written assuming you're using OSX or Linux; the process for Windows is equivalent to that of OSX, though you'll have to translate a few terminal commands.

 ## Service

 <p class='follow-prompt'>If you're following along with the code, please run <code>git checkout step1</code></p>

 If you've already got a service you want to test with, great!
-If not, I'll be using a toy service in all of my examples, so that it's easy to play with the scaling without dealing with a complex service.
+If not, I'll be using a toy service in all of my examples, so that it's easy to experiment without managing a complex service.
 To use your service instead of the toy one, just replace the toy service with yours in the build-scripts and deploy-scripts - I'll point out where you need to do this.

 You can test the toy service by going into the src folder and running <code>./start.sh.</code> Then browse to <code>localhost:8080/example1.html</code> to see if it hits our "endpoint".
 I've made 2 endpoints for your testing pleasure.

-Later when we develop the build and deploy scripts, we'll "build" it by just copying the content of <code>src/</code> to <code>build/</code>.
+Later when we develop the build and deploy scripts, we'll "build" it by copying the content of <code>src/</code> to <code>build/</code>.

 ## Virtual Box